The Faster Forward Fellowship (FFf) essay guidelines 2016

 - Email your entry with your name and paper title clearly noted in the body of the email.
 (Reviewers need to have applications sent to them by us anonymously—our administrative assistant will track your entry.)

-- Questions, exemption requests, and submissions should be sent to: FasterForwardFund@gmail by email with a subject line that begins “FFfellowship”.
+- Questions, exemption requests, and submissions should be sent to: FasterForwardFund@gmail by email with a heading line that begins “FFfellowship”.

-- The essays will be judged by senior faculty teaching evaluation at CGU and results will be announced in early April.
+- The essays will be judged by senior faculty teaching evaluation at CGU and results will be announced by April 1.

-For questions, email FasterForwardFund@gmail.com and read our FAQ’s!
+For questions, email FasterForwardFund@gmail.com and read our FAQ’s coming soon!

 Best of luck!